codership/documentation/galeracluster/source/managingfc.rst

 You can find the slave queue under the ``Queue Dn`` column and ``FC pau`` refers to Flow Control pauses.
 When the slave queue rises to a certain point, Flow Control changes the pause value to ``1.0``.
 The node will hold to this value until the slave queue is worked down to a more manageable size.

-.. seealso:: For more information on status variables that relate to flow control, see :doc:`galerastatusvariables`.
+.. note:: **See Also**: For more information on status variables that relate to flow control, see :doc:`galerastatusvariables`.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Monitoring for Flow Control Pauses